 Why I am the storm...

 I have two photographic interests.
 Severe weather and northern lights.
 Growing up in Regina, SK I have witnessed unbelievably beautiful displays in southern Saskatchewan's living skies.
 Since gifted a Nikon D3100 DSLR camera for my birthday in May of 2012, I was motivated to capture the images and compositions I have been carrying in my heart for years.
 I became skilled in these fields of photography and post development.
 I began to share my photos on social media and was delighted to have these images shown on Global News Regina, Saskatoon, CTV Regina, CBC Saskatchewan, The Weather Network and more.
 I continue to nurture these relations.
-Since 2012 I have upgraded to a Nikon D810.
+Since 2012 I have upgraded to a Nikon D810 and a D5.

 Firsthand experience of severe weather and space weather produces feelings of humbleness, awe of nature, excitement (which can be addictive) and appreciation of our lives in a much bigger universe.